Veridise/proof-of-liability/README.md

-# Mina zkApp: Proof Of Liability
+# Proof Of Liability

-This template uses TypeScript.
+This repository contains the proof of concept for proving liabilities with o1js.
+Note that development is also ongoing as the following needs to be completed:
+ * Refactor off-chain interaction infrastructure
+ * Complete escrow for on-chain currencies
+ * Add additional tests
+ * Perform security review

 ## How to build